 DJ Bigface | Faith Gay

-Far West Texas needs DJs!
-For our fourth annual DJ Camp Ballroom Marfa welcomed DJs Bigface and Faith Gay back to the Big Bend to help save the local party scene from the scourge of the anonymous iPod shuffling.
-The two veteran DJ mentors will once again be offering essential guidance in real-live party-rocking skills.
-Class participants received hands-on instruction on operating the wheels of steel, holding it down on the dance floor, and designing flyers to promote all kinds of site-specific party-installations.
+For our fifth annual DJ camp Ballroom Marfa welcomed DJs Bigface and Faith Gay back to the Big Bend.
+The two veteran DJ mentors offered essential guidance in real-live party-rocking skills.
+Class participants received hands-on DJ instruction, holding it down on the dance floor, and designing flyers to promote their DJ party for parents and friends.

 DJ Big Face